niaaron/tmux-monokai-pro/README.md

 ## Compatibility

-Tested on macOS Monterey, with & without powerline symbols
+Tested on macOS Monterey and Fedora 37 with & without powerline symbols

 ## License